davidosh96/davidosh96.github.io/modelpreview.md

 ---
 [Return to the homepage](https://davidosh96.github.io/index.html)

-The code used to display/embed model on this page was adapted from code found [here](https://websemantics.uk/articles/displaying-code-in-web-pages/).
+The code used to display/embed the model on this page was adapted from code found [here](https://websemantics.uk/articles/displaying-code-in-web-pages/).

 <figure>
   <figcaption>Model preview:</figcaption>